Lion: Mane

 The male lion's mane is the most recognisable feature of the species.
 It may have evolved around 320,000–190,000 years ago.
-It grows downwards and backwards, covering most of the head, neck, shoulders, and chest.
+It grows downwards and backward, covering most of the head, neck, shoulders, and chest.
 The mane is typically brownish and tinged with yellow, rust, and black hairs.
 Mutations in the genes microphthalmia-associated transcription factor and tyrosinase are possibly responsible for the colour of manes.
 It starts growing when lions enter adolescence, when testosterone levels increase, and reach their full size at around four years old.
 Cool ambient temperatures in European and North American zoos may result in a heavier mane.
 On average, Asiatic lions have sparser manes than African lions.

 This feature likely evolved to signal the fitness of males to females.
 Males with darker manes appear to have greater reproductive success and are more likely to remain in a pride for longer.
 They have longer and thicker hair and higher testosterone levels, but they are also more vulnerable to heat stress.
 The core body temperature does apparently not increase regardless of sex, season, feeding time, length and colour of mane, but only surface temperature is affected.
 Unlike in other felid species, female lions consistently interact with multiple males at once.
 Another hypothesis suggests that the mane also serves to protect the neck in fights, but this is disputed.
 During fights, including those involving maneless females and adolescents, the neck is not targeted as much as the face, back, and hindquarters.
 Injured lions also begin to lose their manes.

 Almost all male lions in Pendjari National Park are either maneless or have very short manes.
 Maneless lions have also been reported in Senegal, in Sudan's Dinder National Park and in Tsavo East National Park, Kenya.
 Castrated lions often have little to no mane because the removal of the gonads inhibits testosterone production.
-Rarely, both wild and captive lionesses have manes.
+Lionesses rarely have manes.
 Increased testosterone may be the cause of maned lionesses reported in northern Botswana.